Itchy Palm: 9 Common Causes with Treatment

 7. Tea Tree Oil

 Tea tree oil has antimicrobial and anti-inflammatory properties that can help relieve itchiness and prevent infection.
-Mix a few drops of tea tree oil with carrier oil like coconut or olive oil.
+Mix a few drops of tea tree oil with a carrier oil like coconut or olive oil.

 Apply the mixture to the itchy palms and massage gently.
 Leave it on for 30 minutes before washing it off.
 Repeat this remedy twice a day for optimal results.